 Consider this: Roughly 6 billion people speak a language other than English.
-What’s more, there are 4.7 billion internet users and the U.S. isn’t in the top 10 in the world in terms of internet accessibility.
+What’s more, there are 4.7 billion internet users and the U.S. doesn’t even make the top 10 list in terms of internet accessibility.

 According to CSA Research, a market research firm, 76% of international online shoppers prefer to buy from websites in their native language.
 But catering to international customers requires more than translation.
 It demands localization.

-In essence, localization is making something that was produced outside of a particular region feel like it was crafted in that location for people who live in that specific region.
+In essence, localization is making something that was produced outside of a particular region feel like it was crafted specifically for people who live in that region.
 All of the biggest global brands localize, but they became global because they started by acting local.

-Think McDonald’s menu in France: The fast-food king’s signature McFlurry comes in French Crème Brulee’, for instance.
-For the record, France — the land of fine dining – is now McDonald’s second-most profitable market.
+Take the example of McDonald’s menu in France: The fast-food king’s signature McFlurry’s flavors include Crème Brûlée.
+For the record, France–the land of fine dining–is McDonald’s second-most profitable market!

-Localization services go beyond matching text and help you connect with consumers on a more meaningful level by creating content that resonates culturally.
+Localization services go beyond matching text.
+They help you connect with consumers on a more meaningful level by creating content that resonates culturally.
 Localization builds trust and credibility, which results in customer loyalty.

 Most importantly, localization is how you expand your reach, which generates revenue.
 A recent industry study showed that every $1 invested in website localization returns $25 dollars.
 That’s a ROI of 2,400%!

-That was one of many things discussed at our CT Export Week presentation.
-If you missed it, you can access the full video and more below!
+That was one of many things discussed at our 2022 Export Week presentation.
+If you missed it, you can see a recording of a previous presentation here.